 Fifth, granting the variance would not adversely affect the environment.
-The Applicant will be required to mitigate the proposed development with an approved planting plan established on-site (per COMAR 27.01.09.01) as part of the Building Permit process.
+The Applicants will be required to mitigate the proposed development with an approved planting plan established on-site (per COMAR 27.01.09.01) as part of the Building Permit process.
 The plantings are intended to offset any negative effects and provide improvements to water quality along with wildlife and plant habitat.
 The required plantings will improve plant diversity and habitat value for the site and will improve the runoff characteristics for the Property, all of which should contribute to improved infiltration and reduction of non-point source pollution leaving the site.
+Applicants' proposed work is also tailored to make use of the location of existing features, and the overall increased site coverage is modest.
+Finally, the Board notes the Applicants' proffer that use of heavy machinery to construct the improvements, if any, will be kept to a bare minimum.

-As a result, the Applicant has also overcome the presumption in § 8-1808(d)(2)(ii) of the Natural Resources Article that the variance request should be denied.
+As a result, the Applicants have also overcome the presumption in § 8-1808(d)(2)(ii) of the Natural Resources Article that the variance request should be denied.

-Finally, the Board of Appeals finds that the requested variance is the minimum necessary to achieve Applicant's intended reasonable use of the Property.
-As noted above, the Applicant is constrained by the physical features of the parcel and the geographical extent of the Buffer and wetlands.
+Finally, the Board of Appeals finds that the requested variance is the minimum necessary to achieve Applicants' intended reasonable use of the Property.
+As noted above, the Applicants are constrained by the existing location of the house, the physical features of the property, and the geographical extent of the Buffer.